corsairmarks/leader_trait_randomisation_enhancement/mod/README.md

 What all this means to you is that this mod will be widely compatible with other mods, as long as they do not also affect these two narrow areas.

+### When to Install

+This mod can be safely added to or removed from your savegame after the game has started.
+It is implemented through events, effects, and triggers without adding or removing gameplay objects.
+If you remove it, you will keep any leaders and their existing traits, but further leaders and leader level-ups will use the default code.
+Back up your savegame before trying to remove a mod.

 ### Recommended Companion Mods

 Like leaders?
 Try a couple of my other leader-related mods that work with this one.